 - Type L Copper Pipe: Type L copper pipe is used for interior plumbing, fire protection, and some HVAC applications.
 It is available in rigid and flexible forms and can be used with sweat, compression, and flare fittings.
 Type L is considered the most common type of copper piping, as it can be used in many more applications than Type K. Flexible Type L copper can be used to repair or replace old water lines, although rigid tubing is more durable.
 Type L also can be used outside the home where it will be directly exposed.
 Type L copper is thinner than Type K but thicker than type M.

 - Type M Copper Pipe: Copper pipe type M wall is thinner than both type K and L copper.
-Sold in both rigid and flexible forms, Type M is used most commonly for domestic water service and vacuum systems.
+Sold in both rigid and flexible forms, Type M is used most commonly for heating water services and vacuum systems.
 It can be used with sweat, compression, and flare fittings.
 Type M tubing is favored for residential work for its relatively low price; a thinner wall means less copper and thus a lower price.
 Type M copper is not always allowed by plumbing codes in all areas and applications.
 Always check with the local building authority for restrictions on its use.